 Using Enterprise-Grade Solutions

-WhiteSource for containers is an enterprise-grade containerisation security suite which manages vulnerabilities and enforces deployment policies throughout a container's lifecycle.
+There are enterprise-grade containerisation security suites which manages vulnerabilities and enforces deployment policies throughout a container's lifecycle.

 In addition, this product suite also integrates seamlessly with popular CI/CD tools and container registries.
 This allows it to provide risk-free deployments as well as end-to-end container management from deployment to production.